discourse/discourse-checklist/README.md

 # Checklist Plugin
-## Ready for Testers! - It shouldn't break your site, but there may be bugs

 Adds simple helpers to build (interactive) checklists, rendering "[]", "[*]" and "[x]" into pretty UI parts you can interact with.